-How to Clean Copper & Brass Without Chemicals
+How to Clean Copper and Brass Without Chemicals

 Cleaning Without the Use of Chemicals

-It seems that every cleaning supply under the kitchen sink has harsh chemicals on its list of ingredients.
-These chemicals can attack respiratory systems, cause skin irritations, and in some cases, can bring long term health concerns.
-Cleaning Copper & Brass has been a task that brings up such concerns because of the caustic nature found in these chemical based tarnish removing supplies.
+It seems that every cleaning supply under the kitchen sink has harsh chemicals in its list of ingredients.
+These chemicals can attack respiratory systems, cause skin irritations, and in some cases, can bring long-term health concerns.
+Cleaning copper and brass has been a task that brings up such concerns because of the caustic nature found in these chemical-based tarnish removing supplies.

 No Harsh Chemicals for Brass and Copper Cleaning

 The patina that forms on brass and copper over time is caused by a reaction to the surrounding air.
 In the past, harsh brass and copper cleaners requiring you to 'glove-up' have been employed.
 For me, this is a sure sign that it is time to find something in the home that can not only get the job done, but do it without dangerous chemicals!